A Comprehensive Guide to Recognising and Addressing Symptoms for Optimal Mind Health

 • Unexpressed emotions and frustration can be indicators of underlying mental health problems.

-• Having an understanding of behavioural disorders promotes empathy and aids in the early identification and pursuit of treatment.
+• Having an understanding of behavioural disorders promotes and aids in the early identification and pursuit of treatment.

 • Physicawellbeingng has a notable influence on mental wellbeing.